Code-Institute-Submissions/samc85-Milestone2-project/README.md

 ## User Testing

 A range of random users were contacted to test the page.
+Users were selected based on their perceived proficiency with technology to ensure a range of different users.
 This included testing on devices (as reported by users):

 * ipad pro 9.7inch
 * iphone 10, 8 and 7